AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 ## Decide personas for your AEM Forms project {#personas-aem-forms-project}

-Before configuring the Cloud Service environment, structure a team for your project.
-A typical AEM Forms project involves the following roles:
+Before configuring a Cloud Service environment, structure a team for your project.
+A typical AEM Forms project team has the following personas:

-* **UX Designers**: A UX Designer defines user experience design (style, layout, branding) as per organizational requirements for adaptive forms to allow AEM Forms practitioners to design the corresponding themes and templates.
+* **UX Designer**: A UX Designer defines user experience design (style, layout, branding) as per organizational requirements for adaptive forms to allow AEM Forms practitioners to design the corresponding themes and templates.

-* **Forms practitioners**: A forms practitioner authors adaptive forms, creates Form Data Model integrations, and creates business workflows using the Experience Manager Workflows.
+* **Forms practitioner**: A forms practitioner authors adaptive forms, creates Form Data Model integrations, and creates business workflows using the Experience Manager Workflows.
 Typically undertakes the front-end work.

-* **End-users**: An end-user interacts with and submits the published form as end customer or citizen, signs submitted forms, tracks submitted applications through web portal, receives personalized  communications.
+* **End user**: An end user interacts with and submits the published form as end customer or citizen, signs submitted forms, tracks submitted applications through web portal, receives personalized  communications.

-If required, you can also have additional roles.
+If required, you can also have another role.

 ## Onboard to the service {#onboarding}